 Minn Kota Ulterra

-The most advanced motor from Minn Kota is best known for it’s auto deploy/stow/trim.
+The Minn Kota Ulterra is best known for its auto deploy, stow, and power trim.

 It can be steered with a foot pedal or the i-Pilot remote.
-Advanced GPS capabilities such as Spot-Lock (anchoring) make staying on your fishing spot extremely easy.
+Minn Kota’s Spot-Lock (GPS anchoring) makes staying on your fishing spot extremely easy.

 It comes with integrated Universal Sonar 2 as standard, which means you don’t need to install any other transducers, run extra wires, etc.